BioSchemas/bioschemas-dde/README.md

  2. add the new json schema file into an appropriate folder/directory within the Bioschemas Specifications repository and name it '{Class}_current-RELEASE.json'

- 3. update the specifications_list file with the url to the json file and the version
+ 3. IMPORTANT--This should step should be done AFTER the new json schema file has been created.
+Better yet, load it with the DDE schema viewer to ensure that it is working as expected.
+If everything is working, update the specifications_list file (in this repository) with the url to the json file and other requested information.
+Note that this file is tab-delimited